Violence

 Are men or women in Australia more likely to experience alcohol-related violence?

-Among Australians aged 14 years and over, men and women were equally as likely to have experienced alcohol-related violence in the past 12 months.
-22% of men experienced at least one incident of physical abuse, verbal abuse, and/or being put in fear by someone under the influence of alcohol, compared to 21% of women.
+Australian women are more likely than men to have experienced alcohol-related violence in the past 12 months.
+In 2022-23, 20% of men experienced at least one incident of physical abuse, verbal abuse, and/or being put in fear by someone under the influence of alcohol, compared to 22% of women.

 Physical Abuse: An act which causes pain and/or injury to the victim.